aaronlord/onedowntwoup/_posts/2016-05-30-popping-my-silverstone-cherry.md

 hero_caption: Copse?
 ---

-I went on my first trackday at Silverstone this month.
+I went on my first trackday at Silverstone <abbr title="25/05/2016">last week</abbr>.
 In a typically 'Summer 2016’ affair, I religiously checked up on the forecast for clouds - right up until it started to rain a perilously greasy rain on the sighting laps.
 FFS.

 A quick weather dance and the rain stayed at bay from the second session until I was halfway home.